A Brief Overview of Self Managed Super Funds and Cryptocurrencies

 |$90,001 to $180,000||37%||$20,797 plus 37% if total is over $90,000|

 |$108,001 and over||45%||$54,097 plus 45% if total is over $180,000|

 SMSFs give special privilege to investors who want to include cryptocurrencies like Bitcoin and Ethereum as a part of a retirement investment strategy.
 SMSFs that include cryptocurrencies are eligible for the tax rate of 15%, which is significantly lower than what investors usually pay on cryptocurrencies as subject to the standard Capital Gains Tax rate.
 However, in order to qualify for the SMSF tax rate, the SMSF must be in compliance with all ATO guidelines as well as other rules that we’ll discuss more in the section on regulation.

 Common types of income that is assessable for taxes includes contributions, interest, dividends, and rent.
 Of course, cryptocurrency is assessable as well.

 Family trusts are a go-to investment vehicle for families who seek flexibility in holding personal assets (e.g., a beach house or winter cabin).
 Compared to SMSFs, family trusts typically have fewer rules to comply with.
 Family trusts may also distribute benefits annually, and family trusts are not limited to only 4 members.

-Several regulations should be considered when dealing with cryptocurrencies and SMSFs.
+Is it legal to invest into Bitcoin and other cryptocurrencies in Australia, however, there are several regulations should be considered when dealing with cryptocurrencies and SMSFs.
 Since the ATO oversees super funds, all cryptocurrency SMSF members should be aware of any existing ATO laws regarding not only cryptocurrency, but also supers.
 All fund members should be aware of any changes and information related to tax and cryptocurrency laws.

 Members must also be in compliance with SISA and SISR guidelines in regard to restrictions on any investment strategy.